Deepa is a freelance researcher and journalist. She writes and makes documentaries and videos.

 Stranger Becomes Friend

 It was a great privilege to know Vijaya Kumar.
-In my youth’s ignorance and arrogance, I had failed to nurture a friendship that developed between us as I worked on my ‘story’.
+In my youth’s ignorance and arrogance, I failed to nurture a friendship that should have developed between us as I worked on my ‘story’.
 Though I passed his place a few times after the story was aired, I did not bother to pay him a visit.
 I was busy with my other assignments.
 Vijaya Kumar taught me how I should always remember I was dealing with the lives of other people when I did my ‘stories’.
 His lonely death reminded me, I should have the sensitivity to see each of the people I meet as individuals rather than subjects of my stories.
 I owe him this great lesson.